 Spend a little time getting to know the practice's infection control policy/protocols and where (and by whom) contaminated instruments are reprocessed.
-Show your concern for the safety and welfare of your dental nurse by checking that he/she is up to date with their personal immunisation protection, has a good understand of the safe management of sharps and clinical waste, and has a good understanding of infection control principles generally.
+Show your concern for the safety and welfare of your dental nurse by checking that he/she is up to date with their personal immunisation protection, has a good understanding of the safe management of sharps and clinical waste, and of infection control principles.
 Let your dental nurse and the other members of the practice team see that you take a responsible and professional approach to these matters, and set the kind of standard that you would like others to follow.